deliciousbrains/blog-drafts/20150316-hosting-wp-part-2.md

 sudo apt-get install mysql-server
 ```

-You’ll be prompted to enter a root password, which should be complex, as described in the previous post.
+You’ll be prompted to enter a root password, which should be complex, as described at the end of the [previous post](https://deliciousbrains.com/hosting-wordpress-setup-secure-virtual-server/).

 ![MySQL installation](https://s3.amazonaws.com/cdn.deliciousbrains.com/content/uploads/2015/03/Image-1-MySQL.jpeg)